neubot/neubot/doc/faq.md

 we call *rendezvous*.
 For speedtest and for the bittorrent test, the rendezvous consists in connecting to the *master server* (which is a single, central server) to retrieve the address of the closest test server (and other information).
-For the *raw* test, the rendezvous consists in connecting to `mlab-ns` (Measurement Lab's name service) to retrieve the address of a test server at random.
+For the *raw* and the *dashtest* tests, the rendezvous consists in connecting to `mlab-ns` (Measurement Lab's name service) to retrieve the address of a test server at random.
-(TODO: Dash Test should be mentioned here)

 Once the address of the test server is known, Neubot connects to the test server and waits for the authorization to perform the test it